levvedrov/levvedrov/README.md

 ## About Me

-I am a computer science undergraduate with a deep interest in artificial intelligence, software development, system-level programming, and applied computing.
+I am a computer science undergraduate with a deep interest in artificial intelligence, software development, system-level programming, and applied computing at robotics.
 With hands-on experience in real-world projects — from industrial automation to full-stack web platforms and applications — I strive to solve meaningful problems using code.
 My journey began at age 10 with C/C++, and it has led me to develop solutions for educational systems, intelligent devices, and research-based AI models.

 ---